MaxTrautwein/TAR-Weiterentwicklung-IoT-Tor/Doc/Dev Notes.md

 - Find MQTT Recive Callbacks
 - Find Modbus Recive Callbacks
-- Find MQTT Send functions (What function should be used. what are tge diffrences)
+- Find MQTT Send functions (What function should be used. what are the diffrences)
 - How will my code be called
 - UI / GUI Stuff in Tasmota